Learn how to invest in the growing artificial intelligence market, which is projected to reach nearly US$1 trillion in value by 2028.

 For those who would rather invest broadly rather than in a specific company, ETFs are a popular option.
 Here’s a brief overview of three AI ETFs for investor consideration:

-- Global X Robotics & Artificial Intelligence Thematic (NASDAQ:BOTZ): The fund began on September 12, 2016, and has 37 holdings.
-Its top holdings include NVIDIA, Intuitive Surgical (NASDAQ:ISRG), Keyence (OTC Pink:KYCCF,TSE:6861) and ABB (OTC Pink:ABLZF,SWX:ABBN).
+- Global X Robotics & Artificial Intelligence Thematic (NASDAQ:BOTZ): The fund began on September 12, 2016, and its top holdings include NVIDIA, Intuitive Surgical (NASDAQ:ISRG), Keyence (OTC Pink:KYCCF,TSE:6861) and ABB (OTC Pink:ABLZF,SWX:ABBN).

-- ARK Industrial Innovation ETF (NYSEAMERICAN:ARKQ): This fund was started on September 30, 2014, and has 40 holdings, with its top holdings being Tesla (NASDAQ:TSLA), Trimble (NASDAQ:TRMB) and Kratos Defense & Security Solutions (NASDAQ:KTOS).
+- ARK Autonomous Technology & Robotics ETF (NYSEAMERICAN:ARKQ): This fund was started on September 30, 2014, and its top holdings being Tesla (NASDAQ:TSLA), Trimble (NASDAQ:TRMB) and Kratos Defense & Security Solutions (NASDAQ:KTOS).

-- Robo Global Robotics and Automation Index (NASDAQ:ROBO): The Robo Global Robotics and Automation Index began on October 22, 2013, and has 86 holdings.
-Its top holdings include ServiceNow (NYSE:NOW), Intuitive Surgical and Vocera Communications (NYSE:VCRA).
+- Robo Global Robotics and Automation Index (NASDAQ:ROBO): The Robo Global Robotics and Automation Index began on October 22, 2013, and its top holdings include iRobot Corp (NASDAQ:IRBT), Intuitive Surgical and Rockwell Automation (NYSE:ROK).